mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “If people were to ask us how we knew each other, how would we talk about it?”

 We thought for a bit.
 It was honestly a bit sad that we had to make up a story for our own safety.
 A straight couple could easily say that they were dating and had met wherever.
 “I did take STAT 201 a few semesters ago,” Sam said.
 “We could say that we knew each other at the stats lab.”

 “Yeah, I guess that could work.
 And we’d just say that we’re friends, right?”

 “Right.
-So…”  Sam paused for a bit.
+So...”
+Sam paused for a bit.
 “I'm not sure if I've told you about where I stand with my faith.
-Basically, ever since I chose to explore this side of my sexuality, my faith has been non-existent.
+Basically, ever since I chose to date guys, my faith has been non-existent.
 And at least for me, I think it’s important that I find someone who has the same morals as me.”

 I didn’t understand what he meant by that.
 I knew he talked about how his faith wasn’t always there, but he also talked about going to church on Sundays.
 I guess he and I hadn’t talked much about the gospel and where we stood in regard to our sexuality.

 Sam and I had spent quite a long time together.
 He said he didn’t want to spend too long on a date, which I could understand why.
 It was a bit exhausting.
 Plus, he had work at 2 or 3 in the morning.
 I dropped him off, and we kissed each other goodnight.

 However, <u>I began to feel unsettled about what Sam had told me about his faith.
-Non-existent…</u>
+Non-existent...</u>

 ## Section 6

 January 7, 2023.
 Gyuna asked me if I could pick her and Christian up at the airport, so that was what I planned on doing tonight.

 “Do you remember the day that you came out to me?”
-Gyuna asked.
-It was a conversation she and I had a few weeks ago.
+Gyuna asked during a conversation she and I had a couple weeks before.
 “After you left, I called Christian, and I was like, ‘Michael and I had a really good talk.’
 And he was like, ‘What, did he come out?’
 And that completely threw me off, so I was like, ‘No!’ and accused him of thinking that.
 But I feel like he already knows.”

 “Really?
 Since when?”
 I asked.